 Add batch files if you want a policy that runs scheduled backups.
 All batch files that are listed in the backup selections list are run for manual backups and for automatic backup schedules.
 Create the schedules on the Schedules tab.
 NetBackup runs the batch files in the order that the batch files appear in the backup selections list.

 Note: Specify the correct batch file names in the backup selections list to prevent an error or possibly a wrong operation.
-Make sure that the batch file resides on the client before you try to add it to the backup selections list.

 To add batch files to the backup selections list